Photo: Adelhills Sansas Aslan

 The texture of a Cashmere is luxurious, like the texture of Angora Cashmere, which is why they have gotten the term "Cashmere".

 The Longhair Bengal is recognized in the USA, Canada, New Zealand (Cashmere) and Europe.
 Australia is one of the last countries yet to recognize them.
 There has been previous applications presented to CCCA governing body through the state club FASA back in 2018 that failed as it was likely too early in submission as TICA had only just accepted them the year before.
-Currently there is the start of a 2024 application through NSWCFA which is again with the CCCA registry.
-We wish those individuals efforts our best wishes in seeing the Longhair bengal recognized under the CCCA.
+Currently there is a successful application in 2024 application through NSWCFA which is again with the CCCA registry which was approved and accepted.
+We wish those individuals efforts our best wishes in seeing the Longhair bengal recognized under the CCCA nationally in the near future.

-However when we are ready we will be submitting our application through GCCFSA our state body and to the ACF national registry as that is our main registering body.
+However as we are an ACF affiliated breeder we have submitted our application through GCCFSA in 2025 as our state body and to the ACF national registry as that is our main registering body planned for 2026 ACF national judges guild.
 We have already been through this process with our submission of the Blue bengal colour which was approved and so we are familiar with the requirements and likelihood of another successful submission.
 As with all things we believe in taking our time with a thoughtful well presented submission to the ACF to ensure that what we are presenting examples that will be of excellent quality and represent the Longhair Bengal and Adelhills Bengal breeding program and reputation with the best example we can.
 We believable that anything worth doing is worth taking our time to do it well.

-The Longhair bengal was accepted in 2017 by TICA who is listed as the originating body of registration of the bengal breed, it has also been accepted by CFA in 2018 and in New Zealand under the breed name Cashmere since 2013.
+The Longhair bengal was accepted in 2017 by TICA who is listed as the originating body of registration of the bengal breed, it has also been recognised by CFA in 2018 with AOV coat type added to the Bengal standard and in New Zealand under the breed name Cashmere since 2013.
 We have high expectations that the Longhair Bengal will also be accepted once presented for ACF.

 Here is the TICA Breed Standard regarding the longhair bengal coat (as this is the only difference between the Bengal and Longhair Bengal breed show standards):

-BGL Length: The coat should be medium to long in length lying close
+BGL Coat Length: The coat should be medium to long in length lying close

 to the body, with furnishings.
 Allowance for slightly shorter coat in kittens.